CetinSert/cetinsert/README.md

 🌐<br>
 [**RTEdge.net**](//RTEdge.net)<br>
 Our global, multi-cloud, edge network.
-It gives your work the world-wide edge with distributed hosting that auto-scales.
-We also run [**rt.ht**](//rt.ht) – world's shortest SaaS eTLD.
+It gives your work the world-wide edge with distributed hosting that auto-scales.<br>We also run [**rt.ht**](//rt.ht) – world's shortest SaaS eTLD.

 🤝🏻<br>